 Taking children abroad can be a delicate subject and one to be considered carefully.
 If a child is removed without consent or permission, then that could amount to a wrongful removal and involve child abduction proceedings for summary return.

-If you would like further advice on any of the issues discussed above, please do not hesitate to get in touch and speak with a member of our Family Department, whereby we offer a fixed fee appointment of £100 plus VAT and we will be happy to assist you.
+If you would like further advice on any of the issues discussed above, please do not hesitate to get in touch and speak with a member of our Family Department who will be happy to assist you.

 Please contact the Family Department on 01702 662963 / 020 35537115/ 01277 889193 / 01268 855679 or use the contact button below.